zyjiaobj/triggers/docs/getting-started/README.md

 ## Watch it work!

 - Commit and push an empty commit to your development repo:
-  - `git commit -a -m"build commit" --allow-empty && git push origin mybranch`
+  - `git commit -a -m "build commit" --allow-empty && git push origin mybranch`
 - Now, you can follow the Task output in `kubectl logs`:
   - First the image builder task:
     - `kubectl logs -l somelabel=somekey --all-containers`